TwinePlatform/twine-monolith/nativeApp/docs/setup.md

   • Press e to send a link to your phone with email.
   • Press s to sign in and enable more options.
 ```

+## Troubleshooting
+> This version of the Expo app is out of date.
+Uninstall the app and run again to upgrade.

+The issue is to do with the app that is on the iOS simulator / device is out of date and is not compatible with the current version of Expo that you running.

+Delete the Expo app from the the iOS simulator and it should work, or install the latest update if you are on a device

+Click:

+Hardware > Erase all content and settings